longhorn/website/content/docs/1.5.2/volumes-and-nodes/trim-filesystem.md

 You can directly set this field in the StoragaClasses so that the customized value can be applied to all volumes created by the StorageClasses.

 ## Known Issues & Limitations

-### RWX volumes
-- Currently, Longhorn **UI** only supports filesystem trimming for RWO volume.
-It will be enhanced for RWX volume at https://github.com/longhorn/longhorn/issues/5143.

-- If you want to trim a RWX volume manually, you can:
-    1. Figure out and enter into the share manager pod of the RWX volume, which actually contains the NFS server.
-The share manager pod is typically named as `share-manager-<volume name>`.
-    ```shell
-    kubectl -n longhorn-system exec -it <the share manager pod> -- bash
-    ```
-    2. Figure out the work directory of the NFS server.
-The work directory is typically like `/export/<volume name>`:
-    ```shell
-    mount | grep /dev/longhorn/<volume name>
-    /dev/longhorn/<volume name> on /export/<volume name> type ext4 (rw,relatime)
-    ```
-    3. Trim the work directory
-    ```shell
-    fstrim /export/<volume name>
-    ```

 ### Encrypted volumes
 - By default, TRIM commands are not enabled by the device-mapper.
 You can check [this doc](https://wiki.archlinux.org/title/Dm-crypt/Specialties#Discard/TRIM_support_for_solid_state_drives_(SSD)) for details.